HjalmarSnoep/chaotic-proof/README.md

 ## Possible next steps:
 - Check pre existing literature for mention of flares, electric sheep and thousand/million point sculptures based purely on lineair equations.
 - prove that it's not artifacts from the random-generator we are seeing here.
 This could be easily proven by switching the random algorithm.
 I tried variants, but no formal page for that yet.
+- I feel these are CLEARLY and self evidently fractals.
+Actual proof might be trying to zoom in and finding the same structures.
 - Snapshot editor (zoom in/out, change colors and params, higher dimensions and pointcount)
 - Creating an animation from snapshots, timed constantly
 - Right now each equation has the same "probability", I might just add a weight and see what that does.
 This would also allow me to animate between different dimensionalities.